amirlib/gca/CHANELOG.md

   * Renamed getNodeIDFromLayer method to getNodeFromLayer.
   * Renamed getParentNodeID method to getParentNode.
   * Renamed getLayerIndexOfNodeID method to getLayerIndexOfNode.
   * Changes to getPath method: receive two nodes' id and returns the shortest path from the 'from' node to 'to' node.
+If path can not be found, it will return null.
   * addLayer method no longer accepts parameters.
 It will automatically add a new layer.
   * printLayers method prints the layers with their indexes.
-* 'FlowGraph`
+* `FlowGraph`
   * Renamed reset method to resetFlow.
   * getPath method in FlowGraph class return path with FlowEdge objects instead Edge objects.
+If path can not be found, it will return null.
 * `ResidualGraph`
   * Removed changeEdgesToFlowEdges method.
 * `FlowEdge`